GoteoFoundation/hackdash/README.md

 Added vars for Wotify Dashboards:

 * `publicHost`: and alternative public host can be specified here (used in several links to return home, i.e: **wotify.co**).
-This is useful in case you run your node app behind a proxy in a different port than 80.
+This is useful in case you run your node app behind a proxy in a different port than 80 (Please specify protocol (http://example.com or better https://example.com).
 * `publicDashboardCreation` : a boolean to specify if dashboards can be created by anyone or just the users marked as "superadmin"
 * `homeCreateProject` : Set it to true in order to show a button in the front page to create projects
 * `homeToolsUrl` : Set it to some URL ("http://...") in order to show a button in the front page with a link to it